Transparent pricing Membership-free US-sourced ingredients Unlimited 24/7 support 100% online State-licensed pharmacies Clinician-led care

 A first step most women tolerate well.

-Compounded semaglutide injection for weight loss
+Compounded semaglutide injection for perimenopause weight loss

 The active ingredient — semaglutide — has been studied extensively for weight management.
 The dose ramp is gentle, the side-effect profile is well understood, and most women find compounded semaglutide tolerable from the start.